 4) Make Your Retail Store More Novel

 Similarly, people are curious about new ideas and products.
 Think about how excited half the world gets for the newest iPhone release.
 There are lines around corners or month long waitlists online.
-Part of this is, of course, the brilliant marketing behind the product.
+Part of this is, of course, the brilliant retail marketing psychology behind the product.
 But it’s also the product itself.
 Perhaps you won’t be able to have people camping out for three nights in front of your store, but you could probably find a way to generate some buzz around your store.

 You can also achieve this on a smaller scale in your retail store or on your website.
 Making small tweaks often keeps the space looking fresh and customers intrigued about the in-store experience.
 This means people are more likely to come often and spend more time in the space as well.